EliAlas11/nr1copilot/nr1-main/render_deployment_todo.md

 - [ ] Test compatibility locally before deployment
 - [ ] Prepare the final deployment package
 - [ ] Write a clear deployment guide for users

+# This file is obsolete after migration to Python/FastAPI.
+The deployment todo references Node.js/JavaScript and is no longer relevant.